lrspeiser/DensityDependentMetricModel/README.md

 ## Introduction

-> Math rendering note: GitHub supports TeX-style math using $...$ for inline and $$...$$ for display equations.
-If you view this file outside GitHub (e.g., local editor preview), you may need a Markdown math extension.
-We ensure all display equations below use $$ blocks with blank lines above and below for reliable rendering.

 Galactic rotation curves have long challenged the standard cosmological model, which invokes massive halos of non-baryonic *dark matter* to explain the unexpectedly high orbital speeds in outer galactic disks.
 While dark halos can be *fitted* to match individual galaxy rotations, their success comes at the cost of introducing numerous free parameters (one halo per galaxy) and fine-tuned correlations between baryonic and dark mass distributions.
 A striking empirical clue is the **Radial Acceleration Relation (RAR)**: across hundreds of galaxies, the observed centripetal acceleration \(g_{\rm obs}(r)\) tightly correlates with that predicted by visible matter alone \(g_{\rm bar}(r)\)[1].
 This correlation persists even in regions where dark matter is presumed to dominate, implying that the dark contribution is “fully specified by that of the baryons”[1].
 The small scatter in the RAR (comparable to observational uncertainties) suggests an underlying law of nature[1] rather than a fortuitous result of galaxy formation.
 Indeed, the RAR has been called “tantamount to a natural law” for galaxies[1].
 Such a universal relation is difficult to reconcile with arbitrary halo tuning, as it would require a mysterious *conspiracy* between visible and dark components across all galaxies[2].
 This has motivated the pursuit of alternative gravity theories that *predict* the RAR intrinsically, without invoking invisible mass[2].

 One notable example is Milgrom’s Modified Newtonian Dynamics (MOND), which postulates a new fundamental acceleration scale \(a_0\sim10^{-10}\) m/s² at which gravity deviates from Newton’s laws[3].
 MOND’s simple prescription can explain flat rotation curves and was prescient in foreseeing the RAR decades before its observational confirmation[3][1].
 However, the original MOND formula (and similar empirical interpolations) are *too rigid* – with a single parameter and no built-in relativistic framework, they struggle to fit *all* phenomena (e.g. the diversity of galaxy profiles, galaxy clusters, and cosmological observations)[4].
 On the other hand, explaining the RAR within the dark matter paradigm also poses challenges: it requires highly coordinated distributions of baryons and dark matter for every system[5], which may be achievable in detailed galaxy formation models but lacks the elegance of a universal law.
 Given the continuing non-detection of dark matter particles and the empirical successes of MOND-like phenomenology on galactic scales, it is worthwhile to explore new gravity models that combine **predictive rigidity** with flexibility and consistency across scales.